 First Off, What is Gum Disease?

-Gum disease—or periodontitis as it is medically known—is a disease impacting the gums and teeth which forms when another condition, gingivitis, is left untreated.
+Gum disease—or periodontitis—is medically known as a disease impacting the gums and teeth, which forms when another condition, gingivitis, is left untreated.
 Gingivitis causes inflammation of the gums due to a buildup of plaque and bacteria on the teeth.
-When caught early, gingivitis is highly treatable and preventable, however once it progresses into gum disease things become a bit more complicated.
+When caught early, gingivitis is highly treatable and preventable.
+However, once it progresses into gum disease, things become a bit more complicated.
 Once gum disease develops, damage to the bone and gum tissues surrounding your teeth will occur, eventually resulting in tooth loss.